menubar-apps/menubar-apps.github.io/_widgets/octospace.md

 </div>

-With this app you'll be able to quickly access github's pull requests, issues and repositories of your any organization you're part of.
+With this app you'll be able to quickly access github's pull requests, issues and repositories of any organization you're part of.

 Ideal for:
  - Developers seeking a more integrated GitHub experience on their macOS.